-- Truck Rollovers.
 These accidents happen when the truck loses its balance.
-Most often these are single vehicle accidents and occur because the truck driver loses control of the truck for some reason.
+Most often these are single-vehicle accidents and occur because the truck driver loses control of the truck for some reason.

-- Other Collisions.
 Most other collisions occur between the truck and something else that is not a moving vehicle.
-Like rollovers, these accidents almost always are single vehicle accidents.
-The truck either strikes a fixed object, such as a pole, building, guard rail, or an animate object, such as an animal(s) or pedestrian(s).
+Like rollovers, these accidents almost always are single-vehicle accidents.
+The truck either strikes a fixed object, such as a pole, building, guardrail, or an animate object, such as an animal(s) or pedestrian(s).
 The driver may have lost control of the truck for any number of reasons or else he likely didn’t see the object, animal or person.

 Potentially responsible parties for truck accidents, if the accident was caused by the truck, include any or all of the following:

-- Road Authorities.
-The relevant federal, state or local road authorities are responsible to make sure that the design, construction and maintenance of roads are proper and safe.
+The relevant federal, state or local road authorities are responsible to make sure that the design, construction, and maintenance of roads are proper and safe.

 Because of these complicated relationships and possibilities, it can be difficult to identify all the causes and all the responsible parties.
 It requires excellent investigation skills, timely evidence gathering, and detailed analysis, all of which will be conducted by or through experienced truck accident attorneys.
 Consider two examples: (1) driver fatigue; and (2) improper maintenance.

-As already mentioned, collisions between truck, particularly heavy ones, and passenger vehicles are always lop-sided and prone to causing extensive, even catastrophic injuries to the occupants in the smaller vehicle.
-The scenario is worse if the truck is fully loaded, at maximum capacity, and travelling on the interstate or highway at a high speed.
+As already mentioned, collisions involving trucks, particularly heavy ones, and passenger vehicles are always lop-sided and prone to causing extensive, even catastrophic injuries to the occupants in the smaller vehicle.
+The scenario is worse if the truck is fully loaded, at maximum capacity, and traveling on the interstate or highway at a high speed.

 To address the problem and regulate whose employing and driving these trucks, federal law, implemented through the Federal Motor Carrier Safety Administration (FMCSA), requires truck drivers to obtain special licenses and training.
 The federal government also places strict limits on work hours, requires truck drivers and trucking companies to hold large insurance policies, and overall holds truck drivers to a higher standard than ordinary drivers.